rjbaicich/Weather-Pattern-Analysis/README.md

 Studying weather is vital for predicting natural disasters, supporting agriculture, and making daily decisions.
 It is crucial for our safety and well-being, as well as for addressing global climate challenges.

+Tableau simplifies weather data interpretation by turning complex datasets into visually intuitive charts and maps.
+It aids meteorologists in spotting patterns for more accurate forecasts and makes weather information more accessible to the public.
+Additionally, it's a valuable tool for climate research and understanding long-term weather trends.

 Welcome to the Tableau Weather Analysis project, where we explore and visualize weather data using Tableau.
 In this project, we'll take a closer look at weather patterns, trends, and insights using data visualization and analytics.

 Project Overview